CSSUoB/TeX-Bot-Py-V2/README.md

 python utils.py generate_invite_url {discord_bot_application_id} {discord_guild_id}
 ```

-You'll also need to set a number of environment variables, before running the bot:
+You'll also need to set a number of environment variables before running the bot:

 * `DISCORD_BOT_TOKEN`: The Discord token for the bot you created (available on your bot page in the [Developer Portal](https://discord.com/developers/applications)).
 * `DISCORD_GUILD_ID`: The ID of the CSS Discord server.